Essential oil extraction processes for aromatherapy.

 Aromatherapy - Essential Oil Extraction Processes - Distillation

-Steam distillation is the oldest form of essential oil extraction and is believed by many to be the only way oils should be extracted, but there are other ways to extract essential oils.
+Steam distillation is the oldest form of essential oil extraction and is believed by many to be the only way these oils should be extracted, but there are other ways to extract essential oils as well.

-The majority of the essential oils used in aromatherapy today are extracted using a steam distillation process.
-This is the oldest known form of essential oil extraction and is believed by many to be the only way oils should be extracted.
+The majority of the essential oils in use in aromatherapy practices today are extracted using a steam distillation process.
+This is the oldest known form of essential oil extraction and is believed by many to be the only way these oils should be extracted.

-The process of steam distillation is quite simple but, the extraction process must be closely monitored to insure the steam will remain at a temperature that won't damage the plants.
-Once, this was strictly a labor intensive process, but modern technology has relieved the individual of much of the tedious parts of the process.
+The process of steam distillation is really pretty simple, but, the extraction process must be closely monitored to insure the steam will remain at a temperature level which will not damage the plants.
+At one time, this was a labor intensive process, but modern echnology has relieved the individual of much of the tedious parts of the process.

-In the steam distillation process, the desired plant material is placed onto a still
+In a steam distillation process, the plant material to be used is first placed in a still.

-A still is a specialized piece of equipment that is used in the distillation process.
-The still which is used in the steam distillation of essential oils is first cousin to the one used by bootleggers and whiskey manufacturers.
-Basically, it consists of a vessel to which heat is applied and a device that is used for cooling.
+A still is simply a specialized piece of equipment that is used in many different distillation processes.
+The still which is used in the steam distillation of essential oils is is a first cousin to the one used by bootleggers and whiskey manufacturers.
+Basically, it consists of two parts: a vessel to which heat is applied and a device that is used for cooling.

-The plant is first placed into this vessel.
-Next, steam is added and passed through the plant.
-The heat from the steam helps to open the pockets of the plant that contain the plant's aromatic molecules or oils.
-Once these pockets are open, the plant releases these aromatic molecules and, in this state, the fragrant molecules are able to rise along with the steam.
+The plant material is placed into this vessel, and steam is passed through the plant.
+The heat from the steam helps to open the portions of the plant that contain the plant's aromatic molecules or oils.
+Once these are opened, the plant releases its aromatic molecules and the fragrant molecules rise along with the steam.

-The vapors carrying these molecules will then pass through a closed system towards the cooling device.
+The vapors carrying these molecules then are passed through a closed system towards the cooling device.

 You might be surprised to learn that the water is not discarded, however.
 This water, which also contains the plant's aroma along with the other parts of the plant that are water soluble, are the hydrosols - a milder form of the essential oils.